-I really like the layout of the 888Sports’ free bet calculator.
+I really like the layout of the 888Sport free bet calculator.
 They have listed basic and complicated multiples within the sections that cover the amount of selections you need for that bet.
-For example they have included Patents and Trixies under the trebles columns (3 selections) and luck 15s under the four fold selections section.
+For example they have included Patents and Trixies under the trebles columns (3 selections) and Lucky 15s under the four-fold selections section.

-There are lots of other protagonists and every hyphenated-dot-com-domain-version of free bets calculator exists with their own versions of betting calculating tools.
+There are lots of other protagonists, with other leading bookies such as BetVictor, Betfair and plenty more offering their own versions.
 The examples I’ve plucked out above seem to be enough in terms of a top 5.
 I can’t imagine you would need any other betting permutations outside of what these 5 provide and more often than not, the betting slip can offer you a calculation up front.

 There are a couple of bet types, whereby the odds and outcome are based on external factors like number of runners in the race, eventual finishers etc. So these like circumstances like a forecast for example, can’t be calculated up front.
 That’s why you don’t these ‘cast’ based bets in the calculating softwares on offer.